Lua Voxel Manipulator

 • important: data must be set using VoxelManip:set_data() before calling this.

 • if light is true, then lighting is automatically recalculated.
 The default value is true.
-If light is false, no light calculations happen, and you should correct all modified blocks with minetest.fix_light() as soon as possible.
+If light is false, no light calculations happen, and you should correct all modified blocks with core.fix_light() as soon as possible.
 Keep in mind that modifying the map where light is incorrect can cause more lighting bugs.

 • get_node_at(pos): Returns a MapNode table of the node currently loaded in the VoxelManip at that position